The Best Bars For A First Date In Miami

 Abbey Brewing Company

 The Abbey isn’t a first date spot for everyone.
-To start, you can smoke in this South Beach bar, which means you will both inevitably leave smelling like the Marlboro Man.
-It’s also on the dive bar end of the spectrum—although not at the extreme end.
-But if your date appreciates an old school bar or they were vaping in one of their profile pictures, then go for it.
+It’s on the dive bar end of the spectrum—although not at the extreme end.
+But if your date appreciates an old school bar with lots of charm, then go for it.
 Despite being just off Lincoln Road, The Abbey feels like a local’s spot.
 The staff is friendly, they have darts and pool, and you can sit in these adorable little mini booths perfect for couples.
 The Abbey feels more vaguely European than South Beach, and could make for a delightful change of pace if you’ve spent the last seven first-dates at Lagniappe.

 Taking a date to Gramps is like having them meet your best friend, or your dog.
 If they don’t like it, it was probably never going to work out.
 Because what’s not to like about Gramps?
 It’s a tropical bar that blends old Florida dive-i-ness with the atmosphere of a modern cocktail bar.
 The drinks are awesome, they sell great pizza by-the-slice, and the music is always on point.
-Because you are in Wynwood, weekend nights can get a little crowded and loud.
-Weekends are more subdued and first-date-friendly, except for the (very fun) Thursday Double Stubble party.
+Because you are in Wynwood, weekend nights can get crowded and loud.
+Weekdays or afternoon dates will be more subdued and first-date-friendly, except for maybe the (very fun) Thursday night Double Stubble party.

-Speaking of Lagniappe: Lagniappe.
-Is it a bit of a first-date cliche?
+Is Lagniappe a bit of a first-date cliche?
 Yes.
 But is it also still a really lovely spot to enjoy a bottle of wine and some cheese outside?
 Absolutely.
 The hardest part about planning a date here is the uncertainty of whether or not you’ll be able to find a table in the always-crowded backyard.
-So, this is another place where you’ll want to come during an off time, or pay a friend $15 to arrive 45 minutes before you to claim your table.
+So, this is another place where you’ll want to come during an off time, or pay a friend $15 to arrive 45 minutes before you and claim your table.

 There’s nothing too complicated going on at Lost Boy, which is why we love it for a first date.
 This place is pretty casual, but not at all divey.
 Grab a seat at the long bar, order a gin and tonic, and enjoy a noise level several merciful decibels below most of the surrounding Downtown bars.
 This is a great call for both a post-work Happy Hour or a post-9pm meet-up.